Solutions

 Generative AI engagements fail in the gap between sector knowledge and engineering discipline.

 Sector consultancies ship slideware without harnesses.
 Engineering firms ship harnesses without sector posture.
-Veso AI sits in the middle — production engineering paired with explicit framing for the industry, jurisdiction, use case, service line, or product the engagement lands in.
-Solutions are how we make that framing visible before the first call.
+Veso sits in the middle: production engineering paired with explicit framing for the industry, jurisdiction, use case, service line, or product the engagement lands in.
+Solutions make that framing visible before the first call.

 The five lenses